heistp/antler/README.md

 #### Features

+- add runner duration for use in timeouts and test duration estimation
 - improve semantics for System.Stdout and Stderr
 - add ability to save System Stdout directly to local file
 - add ability to buffer System Stdout to a tmp file before sending as FileData